niksoc/bigbasket-scraper/Readme.md

 ```python
 which_categories = [0, 1]
 ```
-The indices correspond to the order the top level categories are displayed in [their categories page](http://www.bigbasket.com/product/all-categories/)
+The indices correspond to the order the top level categories are displayed in Bigbasket's [categories page](http://www.bigbasket.com/product/all-categories/)

 ##Tools/Libraries used
 - Selenium w/PhantomJS